 - Ear Buds to remove any sound coming from speakers picking up in microphone

-If you’re like us, then it’s time to move all the media into Adobe Premier and begin the cutting and editing magic.
-Align the video and level audio together while removing the GoPro audio.
+If you’re like us, then it’s time to move all the media into Adobe Premiere or Audition and begin the cutting and editing magic.
+Sync the video and level audio together.
 From there begin editing everything together.
-Adobe Premier is not a simple program to use, but I had a great teacher that showed me the basics.
+Adobe Premiere is not a simple program to use, but I had a great teacher that showed me the basics.
+Lauren is our editor now and she spends many hours per podcast mastering audio in Adobe Audition to remove clicks, esses, hums, digital noise, etc. It takes a lot of time to produce one hour of solid audio.

 Of course, your podcast probably has a blog or your using a blogging platform like WordPress.
 LibSyn has a greatWordPress Plugin that will take the WordPress post information and turn it into your podcast for the title, show notes, scheduled released, and more.
 This has streamlined our process more and we don’t even touch the LibSyn website anymore which is great.